-time. the Standard At the present Specifications permit the use of either wood or steel guardrail posts.
-Both types of posts may be randomly intermixed in making repairs on Types A, B, T, and MGS-8 guardrail, but, for complete appearance, runs being reconstructed should utilize only one type of post.
+At the present time. the Standard Specifications permit the use of either wood or steel guardrail posts.
+Both types of posts may be randomly intermixed in making repairs on Types A, B, T, and MGS-8 guardrail, but, for complete appearance. runs being reconstructed should utilize only one type of post.
+Wood and steel posts for types BD and TD cannot be intermixed because of post size.

-Posts in terminals shall be the same as those specified on Standard Plans R-62-Series, R-63-Series, R-66-Series and the special provision which specifies the Type 2M endings.
+Posts in terminals shall be the same as those specified on Standard Plans R-61-Series, R-62-Series, R-63-Series, R-66-Series and the special provision which specifies the Type 2M endings.
 When the repair of an existing bullnose installation is necessary, wood posts shall be used.